infrasonar/docs/docs/api/hosts/remove-host.md

 ## Description

-Remove a host from Oversight.
+Remove a host from InfraSonar.

 ## Arguments